rapidsai/cusignal/README.md

 This code executes on an NVIDIA P100 in 728 ms.

 ## Dependencies
-* NVIDIA GPU (Maxwell or Newer)
+* NVIDIA GPU (Maxwell or Newer GeForce/Tesla/Quadro)
 * CUDA Divers
 * Anaconda/Miniconda (3.7 version)
 * CuPy >= 6.2.0
 * Optional: RTL-SDR or other SDR Driver/Packaging.
 Find more information and follow the instructions for setup [here](https://github.com/osmocom/rtl-sdr).

 NOTE: [pyrtlsdr](https://github.com/roger-/pyrtlsdr) is not automatically installed with the default cusignal environment.
 To make use of some of the examples in the Notebooks, you'll need to buy/install an rtl-sdr and necessary software packages.

+NOTE: if used with other portions of RAPIDS, then GPU needs to be Pascal or later, and CUDA 10+

-## Install cuSignal, Linux OS, GeForce/Tesla/Quadro GPU with Anaconda
+## Install cuSignal, Linux OS with Anaconda

 `conda install -c rapidsai-nightly -c conda-forge cusignal`

-## Install cuSignal, Linux OS, GeForce/Tesla/Quadro GPU
+## Install cuSignal, Linux OS

 1. Clone the repository